-- Disney Channel did one of this in regards to their SitComs: the main characters of Cory in the House, The Suite Life of Zack and Cody, and Hannah Montana saw a wishing star on the sky and made a wish (which came true and the episodes are Be Careful What You Wish For plots).
+- Disney Channel did one of this in regards to their sitcoms: the main characters of Cory in the House, The Suite Life of Zack & Cody, and Hannah Montana saw a wishing star on the sky and made a wish (which came true and the episodes are Be Careful What You Wish For plots).

 - On one Friday, The View, The Chew, and The Revolution had episodes focusing on dogs.

 - ABC had a more proper example on November 9, 2017 with the "Day of Grey's", an event promoting the 300th episode of Grey's Anatomy.
 Throughout the day, Dr. Grey herself, Ellen Pompeo, appeared on Good Morning America, then went over to Live with Kelly and Ryan, then The View and The Chew.
 After the episode itself aired, Nightline ran an extensive feature on Grey's.

 - "The Hooded Ones From The Streets" angle in 2007, where multi promotional Power Stable La Rabia invaded both WWC and IWA Puerto Rico at the same time.
 It was prevented from being an outright crossover when IWA vacated one of their title belts to keep them from taking it to a WWC event.

 - Sami Callihan's stalking of Daizee Haze in the International Wrestling Cartel ending up crossing through into Ring of Honor when Callihan planted a camera in the promotion's dojo where Haze and Delirious were working.
 This had no direct effect on ROH's shows but helped enhance Delirious and Haze's connection in the cartel.